AlterMellion/InterstellarWar/README.md

     - increase overheat
     - invicibility
 - new level after winning: keep the same ships but make them shoot
+- make a json file that lists
+  - each level with the background and music
+  - the type of enemies in it, their HP, spawning frequency, sprite
+  - its boss, at what score does it appear, it HP, spawning, sprite, weapon style
+  - see if we can make 2 or 3 levels like this

 ## Bugs
 - don't increment score when during the game over phase